wy580477/Leech-AIO-APP-EX/README.md

 ## <a id="more"></a>More usages and precautions

  1. Hit shift+F5 to force refresh if web services don't work properly.
 If app still doesn't work, clear cache and cookie of your heroku domain from browser.
+ 2. Known pyLoad bugs：
+    - Redirect to http after login，solution: close the pyLoad page and reopen it.
+    - Fail to delete archives after extraction, solution: Settings--Plugins--ExtractArchive, set "Move to trash instead delete" to off.
- 2. After adding the following content to the end of Rclone config file, you can add local heroku storage in Rclone Web UI for manual upload.
+ 4. After adding the following content to the end of Rclone config file, you can add local heroku storage in Rclone Web UI for manual upload.

 ```
 [local]